-This is an old recipe which are often among my favorites.
+This is an old recipe, which are often among my favorites.
 It’s a short list of ingredients starting with egg whites whisked together with pure vanilla extract and a splash of champagne vinegar to brighten and stabilize the meringue base.
 Followed with sugar, melted bittersweet chocolate and toasted pecans.

-With just a few steps they’re off to the oven and you end up with amazing results.
+With just a few steps they’re off to the oven delivering up amazing results.

-Though the humidity can often impact meringue, these Chocolate Meringue Cookies breeze right through the most humid days.
+Though the humidity can often impact meringue, these Chocolate Meringue Cookies breeze right through even the most humid days.

 These cookies only take about 30 minutes from start to finish.
 A quick fix for any chocolate emergency!